-Research in and the study of tribal law differs from typical legal research in that Federally recognized tribes are governed not only by Federal law, but also by their own sovereign governments.
-A "federally recognized tribe" is one recognized by the Bureau of Indian Affairs under the Alaska Native Claims Settlement Act (43 U.S.C.
+Research in and the study of tribal law differs from typical legal research in that federally recognized tribes are governed by Federal law and tribal sovereign governments.
+A recognized tribe is one identified by the Bureau of Indian Affairs under the Alaska Native Claims Settlement Act (43 U.S.C.
 1601).
-There are non-Federally recognized tribes and tribes that are recognized by individual states, but not by the Federal government.
-Tribal governments recognized by states are empowered by their own constitutions, statutes, and courts.
-These distinctions are important factors, both in practice and in research.
+There are non-federally recognized tribes and tribes that are recognized by individual states, but not by the Federal government.
+Tribal governments recognized by a state are empowered by that state's own constitution, statutes, and courts.